Microsoft/azure-docs.pt-pt/articles/virtual-machines/windows/dedicated-hosts-powershell.md

    -InstanceView
 ```

-A saída terá uma aparência semelhante a esta:
+A saída será semelhante a esta:

 ```
 ResourceGroupName      : myDHResourceGroup